 Since strawberries have a lot of anti-inflammatory enzymes, this smoothie can help to reduce pain due to minor bruises.
 This smoothie can also benefit those with muscle and joint pains.

 Include strawberries in a breakfast or evening fruit salad.
-You could blue berries, kiwis, banana or any other fruit of your choice.
-All these fruits also go well with corn flakes, muesli or any other breakfast cereal choice.
-This is a very good option for pregnant women since it gives them lot of folate and essential nutrition and is great for the baby.
+You could blueberries, kiwis, banana, or any other fruit of your choice.
+All these fruits also go well with corn flakes, muesli, or any other breakfast cereal choice.
+This is a very good option for pregnant women since it gives them a lot of folates and essential nutrition and is great for the baby.

-Word of caution: The demand for strawberries have made them a great money churner.
-You unfortunately get a lot of strawberries in the market that are non-organic and contain too many chemicals.
+Word of caution: The demand for strawberries has made them a great money churner.
+You, unfortunately, get a lot of strawberries in the market that is non-organic and contain too many chemicals.
 These are not good for your health and you’d be better off eating no strawberries at all.
 So, even if expensive, try to eat organic strawberries – always!